slightknack/slightknack.dev/content/passerine/ffi-hard.md

 - The language and it's implementation should be simple.
 You should be able to keep the entire system in your head, and understand how everything fits together.

-- The language and it's implementation should be combinatorical.
+- The language and it's implementation should be combinatorial.
 Although the language should be simple, it should feel as friction-less as possible.
 The answer to "Wait, can A and B work together like this?" should always be "Woah, I wasn't expecting that to work, but it makes so much sense"

 These goals are slightly conflicting.
 To build a system where everything composes together perfectly requires Good Architecture™ to be in place.
 Essentially, `MxN` problems need to be reduced to `Mx1, 1xN` problems wherever possible.